f5devcentral/f5-rseries-training/docs/bigiq_support_for_rseries.rst

         }
     }

-Shortly after the declaration is sent to BIG-IQ you can see a new onboarding task.
+Shortly after the declaration is sent to BIG-IQ, you can see a new onboarding task.
 This will take a while to complete as it may require reboots of the tenant for module provisioning.
 After the tenant is onboarded it will be imported into BIG-IQ.

 .. image:: images/bigiq_support_for_rseries/image2.png
   :align: center
   :scale: 70%

-At this point the rSeries tenant is managed just like any other BIG-IP device, or guest inside of BIG-IQ.
-You can manage software upgrades, create and restore backups, maintain configurations and gather analytics.
+At this point the rSeries tenant is managed just like any other BIG-IP device or guest inside of BIG-IQ.
+You can manage software upgrades, create and restore backups, maintain configurations, and gather analytics.